Intellectual Property Policy

 Developing Singapore as a Global IP Hub in Asia

 In 2013, the Government released the IP Hub Master Plan to leverage Singapore’s key strengths and guide our development as a Global IP Hub in Asia.
 It is envisaged that Singapore will strengthen our position as a hub for (i.)
-IP transactions and management, (ii.) a hub for quality IP filings, and (iii.) a hub for IP dispute resolution.
+IP transactions and management, (ii.) quality IP filings, and (iii.)
+IP dispute resolution.

 Quality Patent Search and Examination Services, a Gateway to the Region and Beyond